mrange/pushstream/README.md

 Let's compare some data pipelines:

-  1. Array module
+  1. Imperative (not really a data pipeline but useful for sanity check)
-  2. Imperative (not really a data pipeline but useful for sanity check)
+  2. TrivialPush (a reference push stream that can only support the most basic features of data pipelines)
-  3. TrivialPush (a reference push stream that can only support the most basic features of data pipelines)
+  3. PushStream
   4. Nessos
-  5. PushStream
+  5. LINQ (Why not F# Seq?
+Because Seq overhead is significantly higher than LINQ although both are based around `IEnumerable<>`)

 We use a simple data pipe line to measure overhead: